 Power2Drive Europe 2023 – the leading exhibition

 For even more information and orientation, visit Power2Drive from June 14–16, 2023 in Munich.
 The leading European exhibition for charging infrastructure and e-mobility is part of the innovation hub The smarter E Europe, which makes it the ideal meeting point for manufacturers, suppliers, installers, fleet and energy managers, distributors and start-ups.
 Under the motto “Charging the future of mobility”, the exhibition shines the spotlight on charging systems, electric vehicles and mobility services as well as innovative solutions and technologies for sustainable mobility.
 “More than 90 percent of exhibition space at Power2Drive Europe has already been booked.
 Many exhibitors are booking larger spaces.
 This will certainly be interesting for trade visitors”, says Markus Elsässer, CEO of exhibition organizer Solar Promotion GmbH.
-“We are adding more test drives with e-vehicles on the outdoor exhibition grounds while an e-mobility showroom will be showcasing the latest generation of electric vehicles available on European roads today”, adds Daniel Strowitzki, CEO of FWTM.
+“We are adding more test drives with e-vehicles on the outdoor exhibition area while an e-mobility showroom will be showcasing the latest generation of electric vehicles available on European roads today”, adds Daniel Strowitzki, CEO of FWTM.

 Power2Drive Europe 2023 will be held from June 14–16 as part of The smarter E Europe 2023 at Messe München.